You are here

 Technical Assistance Webinar

-A recording of the technical assistance webinar will be available soon.
-This webinar will review the application process, allowable use of funds, and other questions pertaining to ARP-HCY II funding opportunity.
+A technical assistance webinar was held on October 21, 2021 to review the application process, allowable use of funds, and other questions pertaining to ARP-HCY II funding.
+Please reference the recording, slides (PDF), and follow-up FAQ (PDF) to learn more.

 As school districts prepare for reopening and recovery, the McKinney-Vento Homeless Education FAQ offers information and considerations for serving students experiencing homelessness.